 1) The Kiani Crown dates to the reign of Fath Ali Shah Qajar (1797-1834), which was made as a coronation crown.
 It is thickly set with pearls and other gems.
 The final red stone is the Aurangzib spinel (120 carats).
 The crown weighs 4.5 kg.

 2) The 1925 jeweled Pahlavi Crown which was made from specially selected gems of the Treasury to be used at the coronations of Reza Shah (1925) and Mohammad Reza Shah (1967).
 The fact is that Reza Shah on his coronation was not inclined to use the Kiani Crown which belonged to the Qajar Kings.
 It was made by the highly reputed Caucasian jeweler Seraj od-Din, who had emigrated to Iran.
 The indented or step-shaped arches around the crown and the sunbursts on the four panels support the theory that the jeweler was inspired by the style of the crowns of the Sassanian Kings (226-651 AD).

-5) The extraordinary Globe of Jewels completed in 1869 at the behest of Naser ad-Din Shah.
+5) The extraordinary Globe of Jewels was completed in 1869 at the behest of Naser ad-Din Shah.
 It is, no doubt, the most precious globe ever made.
-Its frame as well as the stand are of fine gold, weighing 80 lb, and thickly set with 51,366 precious stones.
-The total weigh of these gems alone amounts to 18,200 carats.
+Its frame, as well as the stand, are of fine gold, weighing 80 lb, and thickly set with 51,366 precious stones.
+The total weight of these gems alone amounts to 18,200 carats.
 The main incentive of the Qajar King in ordering the making of the globe was to transform the innumerable loose stones of the Treasury, kept for years in sealed leather bags, into an article of artistic nature and not easily liable to dissipation.
 See it for yourself and spot the various countries amid the flash of the stones!

 A brochure (in English and French) sold at the entrance of the Museum gives abundant details on the main origins of this treasure and on the history of the finest jewels.